delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 Unknown to anyone within Blackbriar Court, the blood curse placed upon Beringer during infancy remains buried deep within him.

-Whether through the intervention of [[Dame Cwenheld]], the grace of [[Atroa]], or divine providence itself, the curse lies dormant throughout his childhood.
+Whether through the intervention of Cwenheld, the grace of [[Atroa]], or divine providence itself, the curse lies dormant throughout his childhood.

 Its existence is all but forgotten.